carpentries-incubator/latex-novice-typesetting/_episodes/03-illustrations.md

 We've now got a pretty reasonable-looking document.
 Let's see about adding in some images.

 We're going to be using a command called `\includegraphcs[]{}`.
 It can take many different options, and requires one argument—the path to the image file.
-This command comes from the `graphicx` package, which we will also need to include
+This command comes from the `graphicx` package, which we will also need to include.

 In Chapter 1, *The Banquet*, we are going to add `troubadour.jpeg`.